top of page

 3. Lack of Self-Awareness: Many individuals overindulge without fully recognizing the triggers or emotions driving their behavior.

 By identifying the emotional roots of gluttony, individuals can address its underlying causes rather than simply trying to suppress the behavior.
-This approach paves the way for sustainable change and personal growth.
+This approach paves the way for sustainable change and personal growth grounded in daily habits and well-being, where consistency supports long-term balance.

 The Impact of Gluttony on Personal Development